 Each motor vehicle in eligible households will be able to apply for an E-permit exemption at $55 or $110 per year per car.
 See Q5 for exemption categories.

-8. How do I prove my eligibility for an E-permit exemption?
+8. How do I prove my eligibility for a Pay Parking Permit?

-NEW Exemptions will need to prove your eligibility.
+NEW or RENEWALS will need to prove your eligibility with all documentation to be in the same name as the permit holder.
 This will depend on which of the two categories you best fit.

 Copy of current vehicle registration/certificate

 Copy of current vehicle registration/certificate and drivers licence

 Proof of residence , i.e. being either of the following on the proviso it shows your name and a Byron Shire residential address: